 If you receive advance payments each month, you must notify us immediately by telephone of any change in your situation.
 We will let you know whether or not you have to file a new application for advance payments.

-You may be required to pay back the amounts that you received as advance payments of this tax credit if you no longer meet the requirements for claiming the credit or if your situation has changed in the course of the year.
+You may be required to pay back the amounts that you received as advance payments of this tax credit if you no longer meet the requirements for claiming the credit or if your situation changed in the course of the year.
 Moreover, if you received advance payments during the year but no longer reside in Québec at the end of the year (on December 31), you still have to file an income tax return and repay the advance payments you received.

 The amount of the tax credit you may claim varies depending on the type of dwelling in which you live and on the rent you pay.
 Therefore, moving may have an impact on the amount of tax credit to which you are entitled.

 If you move, you must file a new application for advance payments and provide us with a copy of: